it-teaching-abo-akademi/webshop-project-arnelimperial/README.md

 - _build_: React build files.
 - _en_: Python virtual environment.

-### User Authentication
-The app uses  [Django Rest Auth](https://django-rest-auth.readthedocs.io/en/latest/) for authenticating users with API.
-Login, signup, change password, and logout are handled by this module.
-Some configuration are set by [Django Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) in the backend.
-The default DRF authentication class used was `rest_framework.authentication.TokenAuthentication`.

 ### Site architecture
 - _Landing Page_ https://nurtsrx.herokuapp.com/: Serve as the home page of the application and for   triggering the automatic DB population that generates six users and with three users already have ten items created available for sale.
 Re-population of users and items owned by users was initiated by using Django's *post_save [signals](https://docs.djangoproject.com/en/3.1/topics/signals/)* in the `users` app.